The Met: Museum Website Redesign

 The User & Context

-Primary User:
+Primary Users

-User Needs:
+User Needs

 Quickly understand ticket options and pricing

-Easily find current exhibitions and events
+Easily explore exhibitions and events

-Access essential information without clutter
+Access essential information without feeling overwhelmed

-Core User Goal:
+Core User Goal

 “I want to quickly understand what’s on view, how much it costs, and how to plan my visit without feeling overwhelmed.”